Large Tunable Thermoelectric Effects in Superconducting Spin Valves with Commercially Available Materials: Experimental results

-\textit{Experimental results.} -- \Cref{Fig1}(a) illustrates the experimental setup and the specific junctions under study.
-We measured magnetoresistance (MR) and thermoelectric (TE) effects in epitaxial Fe(45)/MgO(2.3)/V(40)/MgO(2.3)/Fe(10)/Co(20) junctions grown on MgO(001) substrates, with layer thicknesses provided in nanometers.
+\Cref{Fig1}(a) illustrates the experimental setup and the specific junctions under study.
+We measure magnetoresistance (MR) and thermoelectric (TE) effects in epitaxial Fe(45)/MgO(2.3)/V(40)/MgO(2.3)/Fe(10)/Co(20) junctions grown on MgO(001) substrates, with layer thicknesses provided in nanometers.
 Further details on junction growth, characterization, experimental setup, and simulation procedures are available in the Supplemental Material~\cite{supplemental}.
-In these F1/S/F2 junctions, V is the BCS superconductor (S), Fe serves as the soft magnetic electrode (F1) and Fe/Co functions as the magnetically hard electrode (F2), while the MgO acts as a symmetry-filtering tunnel barrier, facilitating high spin polarization ($P$) in Fe, exceeding 0.7-0.8~\cite{Martinez2018,GonzalezRuano2020}.
-Due to the weak antiferromagnetic coupling of the junctions~\cite{kochelaev_zetf_79,khusainov_zetf_96, DiBernardo2019, Tuero2024}, two distinct magnetic states are experimentally observed: at low fields, the junctions tend toward an antiparallel alignment, while a moderate field of 0.1–0.2~T will drive them into a parallel magnetic state. \Cref{Fig1}(b) provides a low-bias electron transport characterization of the junctions in the superconducting state for both magnetic alignments, and \Cref{Fig1}(c) provides temperature-dependent subgap conductance measurements that show a relatively high critical temperature for the vanadium superconductor, exceeding 4.5~K.
+In these F1/S/F2 junctions, V is the BCS superconductor (S), Fe serves as the soft magnetic electrode (F1) and Fe/Co functions as the magnetically hard electrode (F2), while the MgO acts as a symmetry-filtering tunnel barrier, facilitating high spin polarization ($p$) in Fe, exceeding 0.7-0.8~\cite{Martinez2018,GonzalezRuano2020}.
+Due to the weak antiferromagnetic coupling of the junctions~\cite{kochelaev_zetf_79,khusainov_zetf_96, DiBernardo2019, Tuero2024}, two distinct magnetic states are experimentally observed: at low fields, the junctions tend toward an antiparallel alignment, while a moderate external magnetic field ($H$) of 0.1–0.2~T will drive them into a parallel magnetic state. \Cref{Fig1}(b) provides a low-bias electron transport characterization of the junctions in the superconducting state for both magnetic alignments.
+The oscillations in the conductance curves are likely due to McMillan resonances \cite{Tuero2024,rowell1966electron} that may occur for clean samples. \Cref{Fig1}(c) provides temperature-dependent subgap conductance measurements that show a superconducting critical temperature of $T_{c}=4.7$~K marked by an abrupt change of slope.
+This value is close to the one expected from the dependence of $T_c$ on the thickness for vanadium thin films grown in ultra high vacuum conditions \cite{Alekseevskii1976}.
+The steeper decrease in conductance at biases less than the superconducting gap and below $T_{c}$ is due to the reduced density of states of vanadium at the Fermi level in the superconducting state.
+An alternative method to determine the superconducting critical temperature, which provides similar results, is related to the detection of the emergence of superconducting quasiparticle interference effects in conductance as a function of temperature \cite{Tuero2024}.